100mslive/100ms-docs/common/faq.md

 #### Is this pricing for standard definition or high definition?

 No, the pricing is different for standard and high definition.
-Our product experts can help you with more details - go ahead and [book a meeting](https://www.100ms.live/contact) with them, they will get in touch!.
+Our product experts can help you with more details - go ahead and [book a meeting](https://www.100ms.live/contact) with them, they will get in touch.

 #### Does billing on minutes count when the room has only the local peer in it?